Lavden/OpenPaymentAPI/README.md

 ## Engineering challenges - Schema Design
 ![Image of schema](https://github.com/Lavden/OpenPaymentAPI/blob/master/img/schema.jpg)

-The OpenPayment Dataset is in .csv format and contains hundreds of in each file.
+The OpenPayment Dataset is in .csv format with hundreds of in each file.
 The major columns I used to identify user class are type of users: company, hospital, physician.
-Each
+Each row in the file contains infomration about financial relationships between the health care industry(companys), physicians, and teaching hospitals.
+1. Figure out the relationships between health care industry and pyhsicians/ teaching hospitals.
+  - One health care industry can pay to multiple physicians and teaching hospitals.
+  - One physician/ teaching hospital can receive sponsor from multiple health care industries.
+  -
 ## Trade-offs: Lambda vs. Elastic Beanstalk

 ## Links